anzwdev/al-code-outline/README.md

 * `Add Table Field Captions to the Active Project`: adds missing captions to all table fields in the current project
 * `Lock Removed Table Field Captions in the Active Editor`: locks captions of removed table fields in the current editor
 * `Lock Removed Table Field Captions in the Active Project`: locks captions of removed table fields in the current project
+* `Add Table DataCaptionFields to the Active Editor`: adds missing DataCaptionFields property to tables in the active editor
+* `Add Table DataCaptionFields to the Active Project`: adds missing DataCaptionFields property to tables in the current project
+* `Add DropDown Field Groups to the Active Editor`: adds missing DropDown field group to tables in the active editor
+* `Add DropDown Field Groups to the Active Project`: adds missing DropDown field group to tables in the current project
 * `Add Page Controls Captions to the Active Editor`: adds missing captions to page controls in the current editor
 * `Add Page Controls Captions to the Active Project`: adds missing captions to page controls in the current project
 * `Add Object Captions to the Active Editor`: adds missing captions to all table, page, report, xmlport and query objects in the current editor